doc4d/docs/docs/commands/num.md

 ## Example 4

-This examples illustrate the use of the *base* parameter:
+This example illustrates the use of the *base* syntax:

 ```4d
 $result:=Num("123") // 123 (default base 10)